zabackary/open-chess-clock/README.md

-# OpenChessClock
+# Open Chess Clock

-A simple chess clock for the _Arduino Uno_ (specifically the r3, though it probably doesn't matter).
-Basically, it has an up/P1 button, a down/P2 button, and a start/stop button for configuration.
+A simple chess clock for the _Arduino Uno_ (specifically the r3, though it probably doesn't matter) that, since it uses `embedded-hal`, can easily be adapted for other platforms.
+Basically, it has an up/P1 button, a down/P2 button, and a start/stop/select button for configuration.

+> [!NOTE]
-> Note: On my Arduino Uno r3, there is about a half-second drift per minute of
+> On my Arduino Uno r3, there is about a half-second drift per minute of
 > runtime compared to my computer clock.

-## Instructions for use
+## Instructions for use (after set-up)

 How do I use this chess clock?